concur/developer.concur.com/src/api-reference/direct-connects/hotel-service-2/Introduction.markdown

 #### HTTPS
 SAP Concur prefers to use the newer TLS 1.2, however TLS 1.1 is still supported.
 TLS 1.0 is **not** supported.
 The Hotel Supplier will provide SAP Concur HTTPS URL of its end-point.
 Standard HTTPS port 443 should be used.

-#### Concur IP Ranges

-*Check with SM to see if we already have a publicly available list of IPs suppliers/vendors have to white-list.*

 ## <a name="urls"></a>URLs
 SAP Concur will receive a single URL from the Hotel Supplier.
 All requests will go to that URL.